twurman/clarityeco/qa/sirius/README.md

 Solution:  The QA service automatically tries to register with the command center at the port specified in start-qa-server-thrift.sh.
-  If the command center is not running, then the registration fails, and this message is reported.
+  If the command center is not running, then registration fails, and this message is reported.

   To solve this problem, first start the command center server